uni-courses/snncompare/README.md

 ## Demo

-Debug 2 runs, in separate console:
+Debug 2 runs, in separate console: **To get the visualisation with radiation, you need to run the simulation again.
+To do that, you can delete the results by including `-dr`**

 ```bash
 python -m src.snncompare -e live_demo_adaptation -j1 -j2 -j4 -j5 -rev  -si -sgt \